Permutation-Invariant Spectral Learning via Dyson Diffusion: Datasets

 \section{Datasets}

-\paragraph{WL-bimodal} The WL-Bimodal graph consists of $80\%$ graph $A$ and $20\%$ graph B (see Fig.~\ref{fig:wl-demonstration}) adjacency matrices.
-We drew among all permutations $5'000$ permutations uniformly at random and shuffled the graphs.
+\paragraph{WL-Bimodal} The WL-Bimodal dataset consists of $80\%$ graph $A$ and $20\%$ graph B (see Fig.~\ref{fig:wl-demonstration}) adjacency matrices.
+We drew among all permutations $5,000$ permutations uniformly at random and shuffled the graphs.
+Hence, we have $5,000$ matrices, of which $4,000$ represent graph $A$ and $1,000$ represent graph $B$.
+Adjacency matrices representing the same graph are not identical matrices, but rather permutations of each other, making this dataset relevant to \emph{graph} generative models.
 The first $80\%$ of this dataset are used for training, the remaining $20\%$ are used for testing.